Fed's Mester makes case for U.S. rate hikes sooner than later

-NEW YORK (Reuters) - The Federal Reserve should begin a gradual series of interest rate hikes “relatively soon” as long as the economy rebounds from a soft first quarter, since the benefits of delaying are running thin, a top Fed official said on Thursday.
+NEW YORK, April 16 (Reuters) - The Federal Reserve should begin a gradual series of interest rate hikes “relatively soon” as long as the economy rebounds from a soft first quarter, since the benefits of delaying are running thin, a top Fed official said on Thursday.

 Cleveland Fed President Loretta Mester, a newer but influential policymaker at the central bank, painted an optimistic picture of the U.S. economy and delivered a three-pronged thesis for starting to tighten policy sooner rather than later.